-Having a big list of things to do with kids during lockdown is an essential in any family’s quarantine toolbox.
+Having a big list of things to do with kids is a handy essential for any parent.

 Things to do with kids